Phishing is one of the subtlest threats in the dark world of cyber threats.

-But what potential victims can do to meet its dangers?
+But what can potential victims do to meet its dangers?

-Do not despair, precautions are actually simple.
+Do not despair.
+Precautions are actually simple.

-To ensure maximum protection, you may start not clicking on email from senders you do not know.
+To ensure maximum protection, you may start not clicking on an email from senders you do not know.

-However, we have seen that spear phishing may come from people you know – let them be hacked or impersonated.
+However, we have seen that spear-phishing may come from people you know – let them be hacked or impersonated.

-In this case, you should ask yourself whether it is weird you receive, for instance, an email from your mom when walking down the street.
-Especially, if this message has a request or an attachment.
+In this case, you should ask yourself whether it is weird you receive, for instance, an email from your mom when walking down the street especially, if this message has a request or an attachment.

-Including in your daily life simple and effective cybersecurity practices would help to tackle phishing, too.
+Including in your daily life, simple and effective cybersecurity practices would help to tackle phishing, too.

 One of them is Two-Factors Identification.
-In the case of email accounts, an attacker would need pass a second security check to gain access to your email.
-Indeed, TFI requires the user to identify themselves by a second method of identification such as a text message containing a one-time code.
+In the case of email accounts, an attacker would need to pass a second security check to gain access to your email.
+Indeed, TFI requires the user to identify themselves by a second method of identification, such as a text message containing a one-time code.

-Physical code-generator token may also be a suitable way to protect assets from remote access.
+A physical code-generator token may also be a suitable way to protect assets from remote access.

 Let us be honest on this point.

 True, there is no cybersecurity silver bullet.
-Cybersecurity would not exist if a program, software, plug-in, etc. would effectively -and automatically, deal with threats.
+Cybersecurity would not exist if a program, software, plug-in, etc., would effectively -and automatically, deal with threats.